Respaired/Darya_TTS/FootNotes_Limitations.md

 ## Details

-The goal of this project was to see if I could develop the fastest modern speech synthesizer possible (especially on cpu) on a limited budget, without compromising on the model size. <br>

 - Speed:

 At 16 steps, Darya reaches an RTF of ~0.05-0.09 on a high-end server CPU (Arm Neoverse V2 or similar), or ~0.5 on an i7-12700H laptop.
 Dropping to 8 steps gets you ~0.25 on the 12700H, though that's pushing it, the model isn't distilled.